COMMON MEAT BRINE INGREDIENTS

 Salt is another common ingredient in meat brine.
 It helps to increase the amount of moisture and flavor that the meat can take up by manipulating the structure of the tissues in the meat.

-The combination of kombucha vinegar and salt in marinades or brines equals a tasty, juicy, flavorful piece of meat.
+Utilizing Kombucha vinegar and salt in your marinades or brines results in a delectable, succulent, and flavorful piece of meat

 An optional ingredient to add to the brine is sugar.
 While it is not necessary, the sugar helps to increase the caramelization of the meat when it is cooked, resulting in a better finished flavor.